flosell/lambdacd-artifacts/README.md

                          (context artifacts-path-context [] (artifacts/artifact-handler-for pipeline)))))
 ```

 Paths to the artifacts will be stored under the `:details` key in the step result and displayed in the UI.
+The latest available artifact is served under `/latest/$step-id/...` as well.

 For a full example, see [test/lambdacd_artifacts/sample_pipeline.clj](test/lambdacd_artifacts/sample_pipeline.clj)